saha0073/baby-cry-detection-from-music-and-noise/README.md

-# Baby Cry Detection System (Rule-Based)
+# Baby Cry Detection System

 This project implements a rule-based baby cry detection system using Python.
-The pipeline consists of audio preprocessing, feature extraction, and cry/no-cry decision logic based on hand-crafted rules and thresholds.
+The main problem addressed is to **detect baby cries in audio recordings even in the presence of music and noise**, without using any machine learning (ML) or deep learning (DL) models.
+The pipeline consists of audio preprocessing, feature extraction, and cry/no-cry decision logic based on rules and thresholds.

 ## Project Structure